-The average age in the County in 2016 was 35.2 (33.8 in 2011) in comparison to 37.4 for the State (36.1 in 2011).
+The age structure of a population is influenced by patterns of natural increase and migration.
+In order to analyse recent trends in the age The average age in the County in 2016 was 35.2 (33.8 in 2011) in comparison to 37.4 for the State (36.1 in 2011).
 83.4% of the population in the County is below the age of 65.
 This compares with an average of 79.6% for the State.
-Child dependency in the County is the highest in the State with 39% of the population under the age of 14 in comparison to an average of 32.3% for the State.
+Child dependency2 in the County is the highest in the State with 39% of the population under the age of 14 in comparison to an average of 32.3% for the State.

-Old dependencya in the County increased from 13.5% in 2011 to 16.6% in 2016.
-However, this remains substantially below the figure for the State, which stood at 20.4%.
+Old dependency3 in the County increased from 13.5% in 2011 to 16.6% in 2016.
+However this remains substantially below the figure for the State, which stood at 20.4%.

 This Plan will take into consideration the future needs of the population, based on its age profile, particularly with regard to infrastructure provision.
 This includes the requirement for childcare and education facilities for the younger population and the healthcare, transport, and residential needs of older people.
-The Economic Strategy will also identify the benefits of a young and well-educated population in providing a source of labour to potential investors in the County.
+The Economic Strategy will also identify the benefits of a young and well educated population in providing a source of labour to potential investors in the County.